InfoAffect: Affective Annotations of Infographics in Information Spread: User Study

 \subsection{Participants}

 We conducted a user study with 12 participants who had expertise in data journalism and visualization.
 Participants were recruited through Zhejiang University of Technology and local industry partners, which comprised two university faculty members (E1–E2) who teach courses on data visualization, three students (P1–P3), and seven industry practitioners (P4–P10), including data analysts, open-data officers, policy researchers, data consultants, marketing analyst, independent designers and design blogger.
-To protect privacy in reporting, we refer to participants using these pseudonymous identifiers (E1–E2, P1–P10) throughout the paper.

-Table~\ref{tab:participants} summarizes the participant demographics, including gender, typical usage scenarios, and age.
-Participants ranged from 26 to 33 years old (mean = 29.3), and the group included five females and seven males, with a balanced gender composition and diverse disciplinary and professional backgrounds.
-This diversity enabled us to capture representative perspectives across academia and industry, and to compare needs and practices across instructional, student, and professional roles.
-This user study received approval from the Institutional Review Board (IRB) of our university.
-Prior to participation, all individuals provided written informed consent.
-The collected data were used exclusively for research purposes, and strict confidentiality procedures were followed to safeguard participants' personal information.
-Each participant received \$15 as compensation for their efforts.
+(Appendix~\ref{sec:participants}) summarizes the participant demographics, including gender, typical usage scenarios, and age.
+Participants ranged from 26 to 33 years old (mean = 29.3) and included five females and seven males.
+This user study received approval from the Institutional Review Board (IRB) of our university, all participants provided informed consent, and each received \$15 compensation.